sakaiproject/sakai/reference/library/src/morpheus-master/README.md

 For example:

- - To generate with icons: `mvn clean install -Pcompile-skin -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_withicons.scss`
+ - To generate without icons:
+ `mvn clean install -Pcompile-skin -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_withouticons.scss`
- - To generate with another google font: `mvn clean install -Pcompile-skin -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_typography.scss`
+ - To generate with another google font:
+ `mvn clean install -Pcompile-skin -Dsakai.skin.customization.file=./src/morpheus-master/sass/examples/_customization_example_typography.scss`

 By default source is morpheus-master and target is morpheus-default, but you can change these folders typing: